hazemAmir/StackExchange/README.md

     Math          | 28.8M  |    702k    |      168k       | 16820   |
     -----------------------------------------------------------------

+- Corpus:            each corpus orresponds to a given StackExchange topic.
+- token:             number of tokens of all the posts of a given topic.
+- all posts:         the number of posts (each post is composed of a question, answers and comments).
+- filtered posts:    the number of posts that we kept after filtering all the posts that didn'y contain a question mark in the question.
+This choice was done because posts are selected aotomatically.
+A manual selection would be obviously better but due to the size of the corpora we didn't addressed it this way.
+- test:              the number of test questions.

 We plan to include other data sets to reach the entire dump of about 180 topics in the near future